 “That’s the one lesson learned,” he said.
 “I should have had somebody with me.”

-He left his gun in the vehicle on this job but said it wouldn’t have mattered because the bear moved on him too fast for it to have been any use.
+He had left his gun in the vehicle on this job but said it wouldn’t have mattered because the bear moved on him too fast for it to have been any use.

-He can now add his name to the list of six people he knows who have been mauled by bears in Alaska.
+Minish can now add his name to the list of six people he knows who have been mauled by bears in Alaska.